Pop Up Store Videos at the Cremerie de Paris, former Royal Residence, Cremeries from the Les Halles foodmarket and historic Telecom Hotspot

 met one of the children, now a young student.

-He remebered the times his great garndfather Anselm Franz went to the building with his mail coaches.
+He remembered the times his great grandfather Anselm Franz went to the building with his mail coaches.

 Thurn & Taxis loved young people and pushed the student the buy the small Cremerie N°2